Splatzie/Splatzie-commissions/README.md

 * +Face tracking - $25

 * +Quest and PC compatibility - $20

+    > Some features might be removed on the quest version due to limitations

 * +NSFW - $20
     > must be proven to be 18+ before commisioning this